Learn more about our Services

 If your overdue material is not returned or payment is not made to replace lost materials, a "HOLD" will be placed on your transcript at the end of the semester.
-This will prevent you from receiving your semester grades and your transcript from CCCC.
+This will prevent you from receiving your semester grades and transcripts from CCCC.

 Materials maybe placed on reserve by instructors for student use.
 Reserve materials are available at the Circulation Desk.
 The loan period varies and is set by the instructor.
 Usual loan periods are Library Only or Overnight, although longer periods can be arranged depending on the instructor's perception of the students' needs.
 Instructors may place their personal copies of materials on reserve for student use.
 Photocopies of articles also may be put on reserve, providing certain copyright restrictions are observed.

 Reference books include encyclopedias, dictionaries, and handbooks - materials that provide short, factual information.
-They may not be checked out of the Library.
+These materials are available for use in the library but may not be checked out.

 Child Care Collection